 - Medication side effects that reduce alertness or stamina

-This is why the “best foods for energy” aren’t magic foods.
-They’re foods that reduce variability-steady blood sugar, better sleep, fewer deficiencies, and less inflammation.
+The “best foods for energy” aren’t magic.
+They reduce variability—steady blood sugar, better sleep, fewer deficiencies, less inflammation.

 A rarely discussed approach: build an “Energy Formulary”

-Health plans use formularies because the goal is consistent outcomes at scale.
+Health plans use formularies because they want consistent outcomes at scale.
 Employers can borrow that mindset.
 Instead of handing employees another trendy food list, define a practical set of foods that reliably support energy day after day.
 Think of it as an Energy Formulary: simple categories that are easy to adopt, repeatable, and proven to reduce crashes.

 1) Slow-release carbs + fiber (the anti-crash foundation)

-Fiber-forward carbohydrates are your best defense against the mid-morning or mid-afternoon slump.
+Fiber-forward carbs are your best defense against the mid-morning or mid-afternoon slump.
 They slow digestion, reduce sharp glucose swings, and keep people full longer.

 - Steel-cut oats, barley, quinoa